-They are produced by drawing the symbols, photocopying or using a computer programme to print out charts.
-Symbols are widely used throughout the school for timetables, diaries, dinner menus, expectations and explanation.
+We predominantly use symbols from boardmaker and we have an agreed set of symbols to ensure uniformity and consistency across the school.
+Symbols are widely used throughout the school for timetables, diaries, dinner menus, symbol strips, now/next visuals.
 They are used in conjunction with PECS or with communication aids.